aparo/pyes/docs/guide/reference/setup/installation.rst

+.. _es-guide-reference-setup-installation:

 ============
 Installation
 ============

-After :doc:`downloading <.//download>`  the latest release and extracting it, *elasticsearch* can be started using:
+After :ref:`downloading <es-guide-reference-setup-download>`  the latest release and extracting it, *elasticsearch* can be started using:

 .. code-block:: bash